shrasinh/OpenAI-Model-Analyzer/README.md

   What is the correct total of points?
   ```
 + The user’s AIPROXY_TOKEN

-And returns the answer (in range 0-7) to the question.
+and returns the answer (in range 0-7) to the question.

 Enter ```https://shrasinh.github.io/OpenAI-Model-Analyzer/analyzer.html``` in the browser to use it.